ngi-nix/ngi_website_content/blogs/PerlDivingWithNix.md

 ## Option 2: The Overlay

-Naive approach 2 lets just overlay the source code with `0.10` (a version from 2009)[https://github.com/mchehab/zbar/releases/tag/0.10]...
+Naive approach 2 lets just overlay the source code with `0.10` [a version from 2009](https://github.com/mchehab/zbar/releases/tag/0.10)...

 This wasn't very successful as it seems the steps to build ZBar has [changed significantly](https://github.com/NixOS/nixpkgs/commit/57ffe86efa988788b6c58a1e3b682ee8f80c74a3#diff-2793faccce1027ffbb3d7e8658912e32422bdb8907db45e295f97c2768c526c2) between versions.

-However I chose 0.10 not only for the fact that it was from 2009 but also this was the (oldest version)[https://github.com/NixOS/nixpkgs/blob/7147ef8e80ae9f5d7f13b0c29bbf7a4d27982d3d/pkgs/tools/graphics/zbar/default.nix] in nixpkgs.
+However I chose 0.10 not only for the fact that it was from 2009 but also this was the [oldest version](https://github.com/NixOS/nixpkgs/blob/7147ef8e80ae9f5d7f13b0c29bbf7a4d27982d3d/pkgs/tools/graphics/zbar/default.nix) in nixpkgs.

 So lets substitute the current package with an this old one.

-A handy tool I found along the way was (Nix package versions)[https://lazamar.co.uk/nix-versions/] which gives a nice web interface for finding older versions of packages and giving you the revision that they were in.
+A handy tool I found along the way was [Nix package versions](https://lazamar.co.uk/nix-versions/) which gives a nice web interface for finding older versions of packages and giving you the revision that they were in.

 Armed with a really hacky zbar overlay lets try this again.
 ```nix